An essential aspect of pet parrot ownership is the deep and meaningful bonding experience.

 - Intelligence.
 Parrots are complex problem solvers aware of their surroundings, allowing humans to challenge their minds and parrots to challenge ours.

-Can Parrots Recognize Owners?
+Parrots Can Recognize Owners

 A second person approached the nest, but the defensive response was significantly decreased.